Pediatric Pneumonia Differential Diagnoses

 Pneumonia can occur at any age, although it is more common in younger children.
 Different age groups tend to be infected by different pathogens, which affects diagnostic and therapeutic decisions.

 Many patients referred for evaluation for recurrent pneumonia are diagnosed with asthma.
 In emergency department studies, 35% of children with an asthma exacerbation have abnormalities visible on chest radiographs.
-In a child not yet diagnosed with asthma, these abnormalities are frequently interpreted as pneumonia.
+In a child not yet diagnosed with asthma, these abnormalities are frequently interpreted simply as pneumonia.
 Inflammation, often triggered by viral infection, is part of the asthmatic response.
-Wheezing responsive to bronchodilators, a history of atopy, a family history of asthma, and a history of cough or wheeze with exercise may be helpful in identifying these patients.
+Wheezing responsive to bronchodilators, a history of atopy, a family history of asthma, and a history of cough or wheeze with exercise may be helpful in identifying such patients.

 • Alveolar-capillary dysplasia